aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 #### Recap

-So far, we have built our redux store and told it to use our bench reducing function.
+So far, we have built our redux store and told it to use our session reducing function.
 Test that everything works:
   0. Add a `'DOMContentLoaded'` callback to your entry point if you don't already have one.